 How to create a configurable merge module.

-The Search Page allows you to set up searches for files, folders, registry values, components and INI file keys.
+The Search Page allows you to set up searches for files, folders, registry values, components and INI file keys on the Merge Module Project.